Guidance

 • a child in a regulated setting or service has died (including cases where abuse or neglect is not known or suspected)

 This section covers inspections of local area provision for children and young people who have special educational needs and disabilities.
-These are also known as LA SEND inspections.
+These are also known as area SEND inspections.

-Ofsted and the Care Quality Commission (CQC) jointly inspect local areas’ effectiveness in identifying and meeting the needs of children and young people who have special educational needs and/or disabilities, under the Children Act 2004.
+Ofsted and the Care Quality Commission (CQC) jointly inspect local areas arrangements for children and young people who have special educational needs and/or disabilities, under the Children Act 2004.
+Ofsted inspects and regulates the care and education of children and young people in England.
 CQC is the independent regulator of health and adult social care in England.

-CQC is the data controller for personal data gathered by it directly (that is, data not gathered through the shared systems used for LA SEND inspections).
+CQC is the data controller for personal data gathered by it directly (that is, data not gathered through the shared systems used for area SEND inspections).

 You can jump directly to the relevant section if: